IAHispano/Applio-Docs/guides/Audio/UVR.md

 :::

 - **MDX-NET models**
-  - UVR-MDX-NET Inst HQ 4 (the best to remove the instrumental and vocals)
+  - UVR-MDX-NET Inst HQ 4 (the best to remove the instrumental and vocals, but this may leave additional noise)
   - MDX23C-InstVoc HQ (one of the best to remove the instrumental and vocals)
   - UVR-MDX-NET Voc FT (to remove the instrumental and vocals)
   - UVR-MDX-NET Crowd HQ 1 (to remove crowd from vocals)